AtmosferaUSM/server_tutorial_WRF/docs/ungrib.md

 ![Alt Text](images/ungrib/four_gribfiles_and_vtable.png)

 Now, it is time to edit the `namelist.wps`.
-Below are the few things that should be amended according to the GFS data.
+Below are a few things that should be amended according to the GFS data:

 - start date
 - end date
-- the interval seconds that desribe the interval between your GFS data
+- the interval seconds that describe the interval of your GFS data

 ```